Kile/Killua/algorithms/parser.md

             await cast(
                 IndividualCard, await card_class._new(name_or_id=str(card.id), ctx=ctx)
             ).exec(**kwargs)
-            # It should be able to infert the type but for some reason it is not able to do so
+            # It should be able to infer the type but for some reason it is not able to do so
         except CheckFailure as e:
             await ctx.send(e.message, allowed_mentions=discord.AllowedMentions.none())